RexManglicmot/prompt_and_prefix_fine_tuning/.ipynb_checkpoints/README-checkpoint.md

 These two fine-tuning options matters to the business because it delivers **speed to value**, letting teams iterate in hours or days instead of weeks, while **lowering cost** by training and storing small adapters and reusing the same base model across use cases.
 Keeping foundation weights immutable **strengthens governance and risk with easier audits**, rollbacks, and approvals.
 It also increases operational flexibility by enabling different adapters for different clinics or workflows without re-platforming.

 ## Dataset
-I used the **PubMedQA-Labeled** from the [pubmedqa github](https://github.com/pubmedqa/pubmedqa/blob/master/data/ori_pqal.json)from `yes`/`no` subset (I dropped the `maybe` category).
+I used the **PubMedQA-Labeled** from the [pubmedqa github](https://github.com/pubmedqa/pubmedqa/blob/master/data/ori_pqal.json) from `yes`/`no` subset (I dropped the `maybe` category).
 Each record has a `question`, `supporting contexts`, and a `final_decision` label.
 In terms of cleaning, I normalized labels to lowercase yes/no, stripped whitespace, dropped rows with empty text, and deduplicate by (question, contexts) to avoid leakage.
 I then stratified a 80/10/10 split with a fixed seed (42) so the class ratio (~62% yes / ~38% no) is preserved across train/val/test.

 | Split     |       N |     Yes |      No |     Yes % |      No % |
 | --------- | ------: | ------: | ------: | --------: | --------: |